Travel jobs are becoming more prominent these days.

 YouTube is the most popular site where you can post vlogs.
 With over 1 billion active users every month, it is one of the most significant search engines that content consumers flock to.

-You do not need to have a bulky camera and tripod for you to shoot a high-quality vlog or become a YouTuber.
+You do not need a bulky camera and tripod to shoot a high-quality vlog or become a YouTuber.

-However, you need to ensure that you do not compromise on the quality.
+However, you must ensure you do not compromise on the quality.
 A smartphone with a capable camera, a background with good natural lighting, and minimal noise are enough to get the job done.

 Your channel becomes monetized through ads, subscriptions, and membership when it hits 1000 subscribers and over 4000 watch hours.
 You can also generate revenue from your channel through sponsorship and selling high-value commodities.